-March is the month to head to Florida, or clear the calendar if you live there, for Major League’s spring baseball training season.
-Professional baseball teams practice in either Arizona or Florida and you can see great quality ballgames at pristine ballparks for a low price.
-In the state of Florida (the Grapefruit League), we get about half the teams practicing on the east coast and half on the gulf coast side.
-Baseball spring training is a highly anticipated event.
+March is the month to head to Florida, or clear the calendar if you live there, for the highly anticipated Major League’s spring baseball training season.
+Professional baseball teams do their spring practice sessions and games in either Arizona or Florida.
+During this time, you can see great professional ballgames at pristine ballparks for a low price.
+The state of Florida represents the Grapefruit League.
+Half of the baseball teams practice on the Atlantic coast and the other on the Gulf coast.

 Washington Nationals: Baseball Spring Training in Florida

-My first game of the season was in Viera, minutes from Melbourne, at the Space Coast Stadium to see the Washington Nationals take on the Atlanta Braves.
-Let me advise you that you must have cash in order to park your vehicle, $9, but there are several ATM’s at the shopping complex past the park should you need one.
+My first game of the season was in Viera, minutes from Melbourne, at the Space Coast Stadium.
+I was there to see the Washington Nationals take on the Atlanta Braves.
+Let me advise you that you must have cash in order to park your vehicle on the lots.
+The price was $9 per car.
+My daughter, Peyton, and I had to go out of the parking lot and to an ATM at a nearby shopping complex to obtain cash.
 Yes, that is spoken from the voice of been there, done that, had to take the U-turn of shame out of the parking loop.

-My daughter, Peyton, and I purchased our tickets online before leaving home, which saves the headache of standing in line on game day.
+Peyton and I purchased our tickets online before leaving home, which saved the headache of standing in line on game day.
 Bleacher seats were only $12.
-Seemed such a bargain until we ordered lunch.
-Two hotdogs and two drinks set me back $29.
+This seemed an incredible bargain until we ordered lunch.
+Two hotdogs and two drinks set us back $29.
 Were they delicious?
 Absolutely.
+Can anything compare with a good ballpark dog?
 The good news is that for $1 more than a typical soda, you get a cool souvenir cup to take home with you.

-Fans were thrilled to see their favorite players and most were sporting T-shirts and jerseys naming players Strasburg, the National’s pitcher, and Zimmerman (the Nationals have two with this last name).
+Fans were thrilled to see their favorite players at the game and most were sporting T-shirts and jerseys naming players Strasburg, the National’s pitcher, and Zimmerman (the Nationals have two with this last name).
 Braves fans were doing their traditional supportive cheers and “the chop”.

 Click here for a list of current games and locations.
 Space Coast Stadium holds 8,100 fans.